 Overview / Mission

-Currently, Fort Bliss is in the process of the largest transformation in its history. $5 billion has been invested for construction of new top-of-the-line facilities for personnel and their families.
-Construction of new training ranges, offices, barracks and housing has begun.
-Services such as child care and youth programs, on-post shopping and entertainment facilities, medical and dental clinics are all being expanded to meet the needs of our growing community.
+Fort Bliss has new top-of-the-line facilities for personnel and their families.
+These include new training ranges, offices, barracks, and housing.
+It offers services such as child care and youth programs, on-post shopping and entertainment facilities, and medical and dental clinics.

-Team Bliss trains, sustains, mobilizes, and deploys members of the joint team to conduct global, full spectrum operations in support of the national military strategy, while providing for the well-being of the regional military community units of the 32d Army Air and Missile Defense Command, 11th Air Defense Artillery Brigade, the 4-1 Cavalry, the 204th MI Battalion, and the 978th Military Police Company.
+Fort Bliss trains, sustains, mobilizes, and deploys members of the joint task force to conduct global, full-spectrum operations in support of the national military strategy, while providing for the well-being of the regional military community units of the 32d Army Air and Missile Defense Command, 11th Air Defense Artillery Brigade, the 4-1 Cavalry, the 204th MI Battalion, and the 978th Military Police Company.

-Fort Bliss is located in the center of El Paso, off Interstate 10 on US Highway 54 (Patriot Freeway).
-Situated between the rugged Franklin Mountains and the historic Rio Grande, this border community has the advantages of a major city with the charm of a modern western town.
-El Paso is a major transportation hub with many cultural and entertainment opportunities.
+Fort Bliss is located in the center of El Paso, off Interstate 10 on U.S. Highway 54 (Patriot Freeway).
+Situated between the rugged Franklin Mountains and the historic Rio Grande, this border community has the advantages of a major city and the charms of a modern Western town.
+El Paso is a transportation hub with many cultural and entertainment opportunities.

 Major Units Assigned

 1st Armored Div - Evaluation Brigade Combat Team

 Other units at Fort Bliss: 31st Combat Support Hospital, 32nd Army Air and Missile Defense Cmd, 387th CRC BN, 62nd Army Band, 741st Ordnance Company (EOD), 76th Military Police Battalion, 108th Brigade, 204th Military Intelligence Battalion (Aerial Reconnaissance), USA CAS Battalion